 My harp looks very similar to Heloise’s “First clarsach”.
 It has the same slab-sided pillar.
 Hers has a much bolder grain.
 Hers also does not have the semitone hooks that mine does, though hers does have red and blue markings on the tuning pin ends and on the string shoes or bridges, just like mine has.
 These similarities of form make me more confident that mine, no. 10, is one of the original fifteen.

 In the letter to Heloise of July 5th 1932, Arnold says he wishes to take back the harp she has, and substitute it for “the cherry one”.
 He says “I would exchange it for the one you have, of which I should remove the inscription.
 I should write a similar one on The Cherry Clarsach, and we should be within the truth, for all these Clarsachs were made at the same time...”

 Did they make the swap?
 Heloise’s first harp (which now belongs to Helene Witcher) has been declared by a wood person to be of cherry.
 The scrapbook photo shows the same instrument.
 But I don't know how to assess this.
 The harp being held by Edith Taylor (see Legacy) looks to be very similar.
 They both have bold wide grain.
-My harp (no. 10) is much darker with a very different, more speckled grain, which I thought looked like cherry.
-I wonder if all of them were of cherry?
-What is the difference between Dolmetsch’s “old wild cherry” and the other wood he was using?
+My harp (no. 10) is much darker with a very different, more speckled grain, What is the difference between Dolmetsch’s “old wild cherry” and the other wood he was using?